 “Your platform height should never exceed more than three inches,” he advises.
 “Make sure that the difference between the front and back of the shoe never exceeds 3⁄4 inches, because it will alter your posture and gait.”

 With that in mind, we are breaking down the best platform sneakers that will keep you comfortable and on-trend.
 From stylish lace-ups to trendy slip-ons, below are five sneakers that satisfy any budget.

-Trust this Nike platform sneaker (which has a 1 3/4-inch platform) to give your athleisure looks a necessary upgrade, as its lace-up front and fun colorway give off a modern vibe that is truly unique.
+Trust this Nike platform sneaker (which has a 1 3/4-inch platform) to give your athleisure looks a necessary upgrade.
 Plus, these platform sneakers are also pretty versatile, meaning you can wear them with everything from maxi skirts to jeans.

 This lace-up sneaker features a leather front with an upper sole, keeping your feet supported throughout your long weekend or never-ending workday.
 Since this sneaker is equal parts casual and dressy, you can easily wear them with joggers or a classic LBD.